 Thank you Kuwait, I love you.

 The food had red meat.
 I'm really picky when it comes to red meat.
 If you see me eating red meat, you will really hate me.
 But at the time I was so hungry that red and white looked all the same to me.
-I was eating like the cookie monster himself and the f.. ..ooood was delicious!!
+I was eating like the cookie monster himself and the f.. ..ooood was delicious!!but now you're feeding me halal meat in Tokyo.

 So, after the food, I talked a little with ICJ people before taraweeh prayers and they gave me some books and materials (such as the books I talked about here).